 for all $\epsilon>0$. \end{theorem}

-{\revise The consistency of {\em individual} decision trees have been shown under certain conditions, typically including the diminishing diameter and the increasing number of data points in terminal nodes.
+All technical proofs are provided in Appendix \ref{sec:proof}. {\revise \Copy{rev:thm1_compare}{ \cite{chen2019decision} show that decision forests can represent any general choice model, and our Theorem \ref{thm:consistency} demonstrates that the forest generated by the random forest algorithm can accurately predict any choice model as $T \rightarrow \infty$.
+The consistency of {\em individual} decision trees has been shown under certain conditions, typically including the diminishing diameter and the increasing number of data points in terminal nodes.
 See Theorem 13.1 in \cite{gyorfi2006distribution} or Chapters 20 and 21 of \cite{devroye2013probabilistic}.
-While these conditions hold in our setting, because of the clustering of data points at the corners, we have to handle the additional issue of resampling in Step~\ref{step:select-subsample} in Algorithm~\ref{alg:rf}.
-The proof is based on standard concentration inequalities.}
+While these conditions hold in our setting, because of the clustering of data points at the corners, we have to handle the additional resampling issue in Step~\ref{step:select-subsample} in Algorithm~\ref{alg:rf}.
+The proof is based on standard concentration inequalities.}}

-According to Theorem~\ref{thm:consistency}, the random forest can accurately predict the choice probability of any DCM, given that the firm offers the assortment for many times.
+According to Theorem~\ref{thm:consistency}, the random forest can accurately predict the choice probability of any DCM, given that the firm has offered the assortment many times.
 Practically, the result can guide us about the choice of parameters.
 In fact, we just need to generate many trees in the forest ($B_T\to\infty$), resample many observations in a decision tree ($z_T\to\infty$), and keep the terminal leaf small ($l_T$ is fixed).
-The requirement is easily met by the choice of parameters in the remarks following Algorithm~\ref{alg:rf}, i.e., $z=T$, $m=\sqrt{N}$ and $l=50$.
+The requirement is easily met by choice of parameters in the remarks following Algorithm~\ref{alg:rf}, i.e., $z=T$, $m=\sqrt{N}$ and $l=50$.
 Theorem~\ref{thm:consistency} guarantees good performance of the random forest when the seller has collected a large dataset.
 This is a typical case in online retailing, especially in the era of ``big data.''
 Random forests thus provide a novel \emph{data-driven} approach to model customer choices.
-In particular, the model is first trained from data, and then used to interpret the inherent thought process of consumers when they make purchases.
+In particular, the model is first trained from data, then used to interpret the inherent thought process of consumers when they make purchases.
 By Theorem~\ref{thm:consistency}, when the historical data has a large sample size, the model can accurately predict how consumers make decisions in reality.